-Australia Travel Information
+Australia Travel Guide: Essential Information for Visiting Down Under

 Australia is a land of amazing contrasts – from cosmopolitan cities to the rugged outback, from tropical rainforests to the Great Barrier Reef.
 Nearly 90 percent of Australia’s 18 million people live in cities along the coast.